Danapit/C-PEAT/README.md

 # Retrieve PAGES’ C-PEAT project data from PANGAEA repository
 This R script (R Core Team, 2022) uses the [pangaear](https://github.com/ropensci/pangaear) package (Chamberlain et al., 2021) to retrieve metadata and data of the PAGES’ C-PEAT Global Peatland Carbon Database published in the PANGAEA repository (Felden et al., 2023).
-By October 2025 it consists of [758 datasets](https://www.pangaea.de/?q=project:label:PAGES_C-PEAT) (Loisel et al., in prep.).
+By October 2025 it consists of [758 datasets](https://www.pangaea.de/?q=project:label:PAGES_C-PEAT).

 This repository contains scripts to retrieve metadata and data from the **PAGES C-PEAT Global Peatland Carbon Database** published in the [PANGAEA](https://www.pangaea.de/) repository (Felden et al., 2023).
 Two implementations are provided: